zihaolam/statin/README.md

 ## Limitations

-`statin` requires that newly recorded statistics have their timestamps monotonically increasing.
+`statin` requires that newly ingested events have their timestamps monotonically increasing.

 To illustrate, the following code will throw an error: